A All-Purpose Overview of Free Trial Video Editor

 Overloading Projects

-A typical misstep in Free Trial Video Editor is adding countless filters:
+A typical misstep in Free Trial Video Editor is adding multiple transitions:

 Ignoring Audio

-- Tip: Spend effort on volume leveling to enhance the overall experience.
+- Tip: Spend effort on audio balancing to improve the overall experience.

 Forgetting to Save Progress